robertdebock/terraform-aws-vault/README.md

 ### vpc_id

 If you have an existing VPC, you can deploy this Vault installation in that VPC by setting this variable.
-The default is `""`, which means this code will create (and manage) a VPC for you.
+The default is `""`, which means this code will create (and manage) a VPC (and all it's dependecies) for you.

+Things that will be deployed when not specifying a VPC:

+- `aws_vpc`
+- `aws_internet_gateway`
+- `aws_route_table`
+- `aws_route`
+- `aws_subnet`
+- `aws_route_table_association`

+When you do provide a value for the variable `vpc_id`, it should have:

+- A subnet for all availability zones.
+- An internet gateway and all routing to the internet setup.

 You can't change this value after a deployment is done without loosing service.

-When setting this value, also set the `internet_gateway_id`.

-### internet_gateway_id

-If you have an existing Internet Gateway, you can deploy this Vault installation using that Internet Gateway by setting this variable.
-The default is `""`, which means this code will create (and manage) an Internet Gateway for you.

-You can't change this value after a deployment is done without loosing service.

-This value can only be set when `vpc_id` is set.

 ### max_instance_lifetime